dima-iholkin/PourOverPotato/README.md

 How do you keep notes on your pour over brews?
 This app makes it easy to organize your records.
-I'm using this app every day and actively improving and maintaining it.
+I'm using this app daily and actively improving and maintaining it.

 [Open the app](https://dima-iholkin.github.io/PourOverPotato/)